Nicoolandgood/nucliar/README.md

  - [x] Generate lazy components
  - [x] Generate style sheet (with or without any preprocessor)
  - [ ] Generate custom templates
- - [ ] Use of a local configuration file
+ - [x] Use of a local configuration file

-This should include support for Typescript out of the box.